 Additional Information and Accommodations for these areas can be found at www.PawleysIsland.com and www.MyrtleBeach.com.

 Winyah Bay, Georgetown S.C Fishing Charters

 South Carolina Tarpon season lasts from May – Oct.
-In Georgetown, many tarpon congregate in Winyah Bay, along the beaches, inlets, and jetties.
-Tarpon season peaks in late Summer through early Fall when multiple shots of Tarpon are common during the mullet migration.
-Prime fishing times book up fast so be sure and reserve a spot early for the best shot at catching the elusive silver king in South Carolina.
+In Georgetown, many tarpon congregate in Winyah Bay and peaks in late Summer during the mullet migration.
+Prime fishing times book up fast, therefore advanced booking is recommended to reserve a spot for the best shot at catching tarpon in South Carolina.

-Redfish are the primary target for fly fisherman in Georgetown and Winyah Bay, particularly on the flood tides during summer.
+Redfish are the primary target for fly fisherman in Georgetown and Winyah Bay, particularly on the flood tides in the warmer months.
 When the weather cools off, the water turns gin-clear and redfish begin to school up in shallow water to seek refuge from hungry dolphin.
 Tarpon, trout, cobia, and flounder are also prime fly fishing targets when the conditions are favorable.
-We provide top-quality fly gear gear for your fishing charter.
+We provide top-quality fly gear gear for your fly fishing charter

 The most exciting sight-fishing in the Georgetown area takes place during the Summer and Fall flood tides.
-High tides send swarms of hungry redfish onto the shallow grass flats to feed on crabs which leave their tails exposed above the water line.
+High tides send swarms of hungry redfish onto the shallow grass flats to feed on crabs, therefore their tails are exposed above the water line.
 Stealth and casting accuracy are critical to getting these fish to bite.
 “Tailing” redfish can be caught on fly fishing gear and light spin tackle.